1924 : TOURS & VISITS

 RD p353-5

 Please note : The book "Ramjoo's Diary" does not state who is actually the diary keeper for this journey. *The book mistakenly gave an arrival time in Madras of 9:30pm 3rd Aug.
-Traveling at an average of about 50-60 kms an hour for 1,092 kms, the arrival time in Madras would be 9:30am, 3rd.Aug.
+Travelling at an average of about 50-60 kms an hour for 1,092 kms, the arrival time in Madras would be 9:30am, 3rd.Aug.
 A 12 hour difference.

 Times & distances are shown in the next section below.
 Webmaster